 - Perform sales pipeline analysis weekly, preferably at a weekly sales meeting, and identify sales team To Do’s.

 - Fine-tune your sales pipeline in small increments and measure the improvements.
 Small changes here can be key to addressing pain points and streamlining the sales process.

 Reporting and Analytics

-Sales pipeline metrics are important to track the health of your pipeline, the performance of your sales team, and overall state of your sales.
-Examples of sales metrics derived from your sales pipeline are:
+Sales pipeline metrics are important to track the health of your sales process, the performance of your sales team, and the state of your company.

 Open Opportunities by: